Issue Assignment

 • Run a validation scan at a specific time each day, depending on whether one or more issues have been closed in the last 24 hours.

-The first step relates to the assignee to whom the issues will be assigned to the issue manager.
+The second step relates to the assignee to whom the issues will be assigned to the issue manager.

 When the "Committer when the committer is known." box is checked, Kondukto will first try to assign issues to the committer found on the software development platform.
 If the attempt fails, the issue will be assigned to the user specified in the field below.